carmecorbi/TFM-carme/detection/detr/README.md

 ![BallDetection2](https://github.com/user-attachments/assets/13fda4ae-185a-4d7c-97f5-87cc7ac93415)

 ### 1. Player Position Embeddings
-To incorporate player positional information into the transformer decoder, it was necessary to extend the COCO dataset format with player annotations (team and bounding boxes) for each frame.
+To enhance the model's understanding of player context, we incorporate explicit player positional informaion into the transformer decoder.
+This required extending the standard COCO dataset format with custom annotations containing player bounding boxes, team affiliation, and center coordinates for each frame.

 For this, we created a custom dataset loader in: `detr/datasets/coco_own.py`

+This loader extends `torchvision.datasets.CocoDetection` to support both COCO object annotations and additional player-related metadata derived from tracking files.

 Loading tracking data and player-team assignment: